CytOpT: Optimal Transport with Domain Adaptation for Interpreting Flow Cytometry data: Application to real flow cytometry data analysis

+First, to assess the relevance of our method, we present in Figure \ref{app-fig:wasserstein_evolution} the evolution of the regularized Wasserstein distance as a function of the weights associated to each class in the source distribution.
+To this end, we evaluate the function $F: h_1 \mapsto W^{\varepsilon}(\hat{\alpha}(h), \hat{\beta})$, where $h=(h_1, 1-h_1)$, on a finite grid $\mathcal{H} = \{ h^{(1)},...,h^{(m)} \}$.
+For $h_1 \in \mathcal{H}$ we approximate $W^{\varepsilon}(\hat{\alpha}(h), \hat{\beta})$ by the estimator $\widehat{W}_n$ defined in equation \eqref{app-eq:estimator_proportion}.
+It can be observed that the regularized Wasserstein distance decreases as the class proportions of the source data set get closer to the class proportions of the target data set.
 Using the segmentation of a cytometry data set, \texttt{CytOpT} adequately retrieves the true class proportions of an unlabelled cytometry data set.
 Even if the two classes situation is somewhat an easy scenario, one can observe the significant gap in the class proportions between the source data set and the target data set.
 In the Stanford1A data set the CD4 cells constitute 45.1 \% of the cells and the CD8 cells 54.9 \% of the cells, whereas in the Stanford3A data set the CD4 cells constitute 73.9 \% (estimated at 73.3 \% by \texttt{CytOpT}) of the cells and the CD8 cells 26.1 \% (estimated at 26.7 \% by \texttt{CytOpT}).

 The results presented in Figure \ref{fig:transport_plan} and Figure \ref{fig:res_label_propagation} represent the use of the soft-clustering and classification methods described in Section \ref{sec:label_propagation}, and they outline the importance of re-weighting the source data.
 Without re-weighting, the classification obtained by optimal transport is really unlike the manual gating classification.
 However, one can re-weight the observations with the transformation $a(\pi) = \Gamma \pi $ in order to match the class proportions $\pi$ in the target data set.
-Here, $\Gamma$ is the linear operator defined in \eqref{eq:class_to_observation}.
-Thus, when we re-weight our observations with the estimated class proportions $\hat{\pi}$ we get a much more interesting classification.
-Indeed, once the source data are re-weighted, the classification by regularized transport is very similar to the manual gating classification.
+Here, $\Gamma$ is the linear operator defined in the equation \eqref{app-eq:class_to_observation} of the appendix.
+And once the source data are re-weighted with the estimated class proportions $\hat{\pi}$, the classification by regularized transport is very similar to the manual gating classification.